aldizeci/cookiecaster/README.md

 ## GitHub Pages

-Initial setup of [GutHub Pages](https://docs.github.com/de/pages) is done.
-The React app caon by accessed with https://fhnw-makerverse.github.io/cookiecaster/
+The initial setup of GitHub Pages is complete, and the React app is now accessible at https://fhnw-makerverse.github.io/cookiecaster/.